 Pneumonia can be a deadly diagnosis for older adults, especially during cold and flu season.
-Adults over the age of 85 are more susceptible to developing pneumonia, and can have a longer recovery time than those who are younger--taking up to a month or more to return to their normal routines.
+Adults over the age of 85 are more susceptible to developing pneumonia, and can have a longer recovery time than those who are younger–taking up to a month or more to return to their normal routines.
 Pneumonia is serious and requires medication adherence, warm fluids, and plenty of rest.
 Because pneumonia can linger in older adults, it is crucial to take every possible step to achieve a full recovery.
 Establishing in home care upon returning from the hospital can help ensure a speedy recovery.
-While your loved one rests, a private caregiver can prepare meals, clean the house, make warm tea and soup, and administer the proper medications prescribed by their doctor.
+While your loved one rests, a private caregiver can prepare meals, do light housekeeping, make warm tea and soup, and help with medication reminders.

 Hip or Knee Replacement

 Hip or knee replacement surgery is a serious operation that has an equally serious recovery procedure.
 Many patients need rehab services afterwards, but feel anxiety regardless of when they return home.
 The Cleveland Clinic acknowledges that the first 48 hours back at home can be the hardest and it’s important to follow discharge instructions in order to stay healthy.
 Having around-the-clock care at home can help ease any stress your loved one may be feeling and also ensure that they are following their discharge orders.

 Chronic Obstructive Pulmonary Disorder (COPD)